lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 [SonarSource](https://www.sonarsource.com/company/about/) ▪ Annecy, France ▪ 2021 - 2022

-Lead the modelling of [SonarCloud](https://sonarcloud.io) as domains, following [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) methodologies to ensure solid and future-proof boundaries and definitions. <br/>
+* Lead the modelling of [SonarCloud](https://sonarcloud.io) as domains, following [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) methodologies to ensure solid and future-proof boundaries and definitions.
-This effort prepared for and supported the refactoring of SonarCloud from a monolith, based on [SonarQube](https://www.sonarsource.com/products/sonarqube/) and 10 years-old code, padded with cloud-based additions, to a microservice-based architecture standing on domain-specific squads.
+* Prepared the forthcoming refactoring of SonarCloud from a monolith, based on [SonarQube](https://www.sonarsource.com/products/sonarqube/) and 10 years-old code, padded with cloud-based additions, to a microservice-based architecture upheld by domain-specific squads.

 [//]: # (* Contributed the most part of the model, as the only person dedicated to the project)
 [//]: # (* Main contributor to the model, as the only dedicated personnel to the effort)